NCAS-CMS/cms-website/_unified-model/pptransfer.md

 **Note:** In order to use GridFTP to JASMIN you must have access to the **hpxfer (High Performance Data Transfer Service)**.
 Access can be requested via the [JASMIN Accounts Portal](https://accounts.jasmin.ac.uk/).

-**Note:** Instructions cannot cover all possible suite setup combinations so you may need to adjust them accordingly.
-For example, tasks may be named slightly differently or inherit differently.

 ## Obtaining a JASMIN short-lived credential

 * Login to ARCHER2.